-Your 60X Custom Strings are stretched, twisted and manufactured with precise processes and tolerances for you to enjoy your archery without fear of anything moving.
-Even with these tight bowstring tolerances, you still need to take care when installing your peeps.
-Here are some tips to help you understand the process and keep your bowstrings and peep sights perfect.
+Your 60X custom strings are stretched, twisted, and manufactured through precise processes and tolerances that allow you to enjoy archery practice sessions or hunting activities without fear of anything moving.
+Because of our work, your bowstring is perfect and you’ll want to keep it that way.
+Even with these tight bowstring tolerances, you still need to take care when installing a peep sight.
+Here are some tips to help you understand the process and keep your strings and peep sights perfect.

 The “peep tag” that we install represents the center of your bundle, and can also be used as a “locator” of where your peep should go.
 After your bowstring is installed, leave the peep out and the tag in for a few shots.
 Your bow string was relaxed in the package and needs a few shots to get it back up to working tension.
 These few shots also allow the string to set around the bends and grooves of the system.

 During your early shots, move the peep tag (while the bow is relaxed in a press) up/down to get the peep height right for you.
 You don’t want to put a peep in where a locator is already an inch too high or low.
 After you get the tag close to where you want your sight, now you can focus on installing your peep sight.